 If you’re facing a lot of buyer competition and homes don’t stay on the market long, you could offer to pay the seller’s closing costs to make your bid more attractive, Jensen added.

-Being flexible about your closing date and when you plan to move in can also work in your favor.
-Having the seller choose the closing date or allowing them to temporarily rent back the home after closing are successful negotiating tactics in Jensen’s local market.
-This has worked in instances when the buyer wasn’t in a rush to move.
+Being flexible about your mortgage closing and move-in dates can also work in your favor.
+Letting the seller choose the closing date or allowing them to temporarily rent back the home after closing are successful negotiating tactics in Jensen’s local market, she said.
+These olive branches can work in instances when you’re not in a rush to move.

-Repairs and/or upgrades
+Repairs and upgrades

 Appliances and furniture

-“Just because there’s a refrigerator in the house doesn’t mean it stays with the house, unless you negotiate that in (the contract),” Rinehart said.
+“Just because there’s a refrigerator in the house doesn’t mean it stays with the house, unless you negotiate that in [the contract],” Rinehart said.

 Keep in mind that negotiating these additional terms may be harder to do in a competitive seller’s market.
 Your real estate agent can help you devise strategies for negotiating contract terms with the seller.

-When should you walk away from an offer?
+When should you walk away?

-And if you have to walk away, try to find a silver lining in the experience.
+Other reasons to walk away are title search disputes or legal problems.
+Ultimately, if you have to walk away, try to find a silver lining in the experience.